Faculty

 Associate Professor of Clinical Medicine University of Pennsylvania School of Medicine - Philadelphia, PA

 Rebecca Kurnik Seshasai, MD is an Associate Professor of Clinical Medicine at the University of Pennsylvania School of Medicine.
-She is the Associate Director of the Home Dialysis Programs (peritoneal dialysis and home hemodialysis) and Medical Director of the Wellbound of Cherry Hill, NJ Home Dialysis unit.
+She is the Associate Director of the Home Dialysis Programs (peritoneal dialysis and home hemodialysis).
 She obtained her undergraduate degree from the Massachusetts Institute of Technology in Cambridge, MA, her medical degree from Tufts University School of Medicine and completed Internal Medicine residency at Tufts Medical Center, Boston, MA.
 She moved to Philadelphia to complete a fellowship in Nephrology at The Hospital of the University of Pennsylvania, where she also completed a Master in Health Policy degree.
 Her thesis for this degree was on the discontinuation of home hemodialysis.
 Her clinical and research interests focus on clinical outcomes in home hemodialysis and peritoneal dialysis.
 She is a member of American Society of Nephrology, National Kidney Foundation, and International Society for Peritoneal Dialysis.
 She enjoys teaching and lecturing on home dialysis modalities.

 Speaker 1